-"Helping the kids to understand things has McDonnell said.
+"Helping the kids to understand things has Before she left Mutare, she had been part of a highly organised been interesting.
+Telling children's stories and McDonnell said.

 At 26, his age has also worked against him on occasions.
 "Some parents find it weird that someone so young is doing it," he said.